-- Two proprietary power connectors (PSU1 and PSU2) - Four 12V 8-pin backplane power connectors for backplane devices (JPW19, JPW21, JPW22, JPW23) - Four 8-pin power-connectors (JGPW1-JGPW4) GPUs. - One 4-pin power connector (JF2) used for LAN 3/4 LED
+- Two proprietary power connectors (PSU1 and PSU2) - Four 12V 8-pin backplane power connectors for backplane devices (JPW19, JPW21, JPW22, JPW23) - Four 8-pin power-connectors (JGPW1-JGPW4) for GPUs.

 Warning: To provide adequate power to your system and to avoid damaging the power supply or the serverboard, be sure to connect all power connectors mentioned above to the power supply when using the devices mentioned.
 Failure in doing so may void the manufacturer warranty on your power supply and serverboard.